Workflows

 Entity

-, you must select an Entity Type.
-Optionally, you can also choose groups to include or exclude.
+- Optionally, you can also choose groups to include or exclude.

-- When you choose
+- If you choose

 - Optionally, if you want to first save this workflow as a draft, toggle the Draft setting on.

-- When a workflow is saved as a draft, it is only visible to users with the Workflow Write permission.
+- When a workflow is saved as a draft, it is only visible to users with the

 - Click Save Workflow.